I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scavengr/nf-scavengr-rxscavengefobxsfornetroot.md

 <p>The <b>RxScavengeFobxsForNetRoot</b> routine acquires the scavenger mutex, traverses the <b>FobxsToBeFinalized</b> list member of the scavenger object and adds any entries found to tail of the <b>ScavengerFinalizationList</b> member of the scavenger object, and then releases the mutex. </p>

-<p>If <i>PurgingFcb </i>is not <b>NULL</b>, and this purging FCB structure is not the same as the FCB associated with the FOBX structure on the <b>FobxsToBeFinalized</b> list member of the scavenger object, <b>RxScavengeFobxsForNetRoot</b> will call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549838">MRxAreFilesAliased</a> callback routine provided by the network mini-redirector if it is supported.
-The call to <b>MRxAreFilesAliased</b> is to determine if the PFCB is an alias for the FCB associated with the FOBX structure.</p>

-<p>On checked builds, <b>RxScavengeAllFobxs</b> causes the system to ASSERT for the following condition:</p>

-<p>The <b>NodeTypeCode</b> member of an FOBX structure is not RDBSS_NTC_FOBX.</p>

-<p>At cleanup, there are no more user handles associated with the file object.
-In such cases, the time window between close and cleanup is dictated by the additional references maintained by the memory manager and cache manager.
-On cleanup, the FOBX is put on a close pending list and removed from the corresponding list when a close operation is received.
-In the interim, if an open operation is failing with ACCESS_DENIED status, then RDBSS can force a purge and scavenge of the FOBX structure.
-This is a synchronous operation.</p>

-<p>For directory renames, all files under the directory need to be closed.
-So, a network mini-redirector might call <b>RxPurgeRelatedFobxs</b> and <b>RxScavengeFobxsForNetRoot</b> in response to a IRP_MJ_SET_INFORMATION request to rename a directory.
-By passing in the NET_ROOT structure for the directory and a <b>NULL</b> FCB, all of the FOBX structures associated with the directory would be purged and scavenged.</p>

-<p>The <b>RxScavengeFobxsForNetRoot</b> routine acquires the scavenger mutex, traverses the <b>FobxsToBeFinalized</b> list member of the scavenger object and adds any entries found to tail of the <b>ScavengerFinalizationList</b> member of the scavenger object, and then releases the mutex. </p>

-<p>If <i>PurgingFcb </i>is not <b>NULL</b>, and this purging FCB structure is not the same as the FCB associated with the FOBX structure on the <b>FobxsToBeFinalized</b> list member of the scavenger object, <b>RxScavengeFobxsForNetRoot</b> will call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549838">MRxAreFilesAliased</a> callback routine provided by the network mini-redirector if it is supported.
+<p>If <i>PurgingFcb </i>is not <b>NULL</b>, and this purging FCB structure is not the same as the FCB associated with the FOBX structure on the <b>FobxsToBeFinalized</b> list member of the scavenger object, <b>RxScavengeFobxsForNetRoot</b> will call the <a href="ifsk.mrxarefilesaliased">MRxAreFilesAliased</a> callback routine provided by the network mini-redirector if it is supported.
 The call to <b>MRxAreFilesAliased</b> is to determine if the PFCB is an alias for the FCB associated with the FOBX structure.</p>

 <p>On checked builds, <b>RxScavengeAllFobxs</b> causes the system to ASSERT for the following condition:</p>